usesieve/usesieve.github.io/docs/docs/api_guide.md

-# Quick Start Guide - Sieve API
+# Sieve API Quick Start Guide

 This notebook demonstrates how to use the Sieve API to extract structured data from various document types.
 We'll cover three common use cases: